Considering all of the ideas that you could have... I think teaching English abroad might be a great idea, but is it worth it?

 - Leaving home

 How hard is it really?
 If you are not very open minded then maybe it's not a good idea.
-Here's a few bits of advice:
+Here's a few bits of advice from a post I'll link to later:

 "I would say don't go looking for a job online first.
 Research some cities first.
 Come to China as a tourist and go to some schools and talk to some teachers.
 Go to a local expat bar at night and talk to people there and find out about the different schools and just go from there.
 Cause there are so many instances of people getting rolled by schools - bad horror stories.
 Definitely check it out in person." - Danielle in Hangzhou, China